Hong Kong mainland China driving scheme

 The Hong Kong mainland China driving scheme (自駕遊計畫) is a cross-border driving scheme which allows drivers of cars with primary registration in mainland China to drive directly to Hong Kong.
 Currently, mainland cars have the driver seat on the left, while HK cars have driver seat on the right.
 Historically HK was a British colony before 1997, and adopted driving on the same side of the road as the United Kingdom.

-While Hong Kong is a party to the Vienna Convention on Road Traffic, the PRC is not a party to the convention.
-As a result, prior to the introduction of this pilot scheme, Hong Kong vehicles have to apply for PRC's registration number plates to cross the border, and vice versa.
+Prior to the introduction of this pilot scheme, Hong Kong vehicles have to apply for PRC's registration number plates to cross the border, and vice versa.

 Timeline

 The first phase of the scheme begins on 1 March 2012.
 It allows 50 private vehicles from HK to travel to Guangdong province on the mainland.

 In the second phase, cars from the mainland will be allowed to enter Hong Kong.
 50 mainland cars will be allowed to enter Hong Kong every day from the mainland, seven days a week.
 There cannot be a total of more than 350 mainland cars in the city.
 The 350 cars limit is expected to increase to 500 in the future.